viglesiasce/eucadev/README.md

 2. Install the Vagrant-AWS plugin:

-        vagrant plugin install vagrant-aws
+        $ vagrant plugin install vagrant-aws

 3. Check out [eucadev](https://github.com/eucalyptus/eucadev) (ideally [fork](http://help.github.com/fork-a-repo/) it and clone the fork to your local machine, so you can contribute)

         $ git clone https://github.com/eucalyptus/eucadev.git

-4. *Optionally:* Check the default parameters in `Vagrantfile`
+4. Edit the parameters in `eucadev/Vagrantfile` to suit your needs:
   * `method` of installation is `"source"` by default.
 Set the value to `"package"` for an RPM-based installation,  which can take less than half the time of a source install, but won't allow you to edit and re-deploy code easily.
-  * Consider whether the instance type you are selecting (`m1.medium` is the default for `aws.instance_type`) has sufficient memory for your Eucalyptus cloud.
+  * `aws.instance_type` is `m1.medium` by default.
+Consider whether this instance type has sufficient memory for your Eucalyptus cloud.
 For a source-based install without a Web console, you may be able to get away with 1GB, but we recommend 3GB for a typical installation.
-Selecting a beefier instance should improve performance.
+Selecting a beefier instance should improve performance

-5. Edit the following parameters in `eucadev/Vagrantfile`:
+  * Change the other variables to match the parameters of the cloud that you would like to use:

     ```
     aws.access_key_id = "XXXXXXXXXXXXXXXXXX"
     aws.secret_access_key = "YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY"